Go.Compare

-GoCompare.com Limited, trading as Go.Compare (formerly GoCompare from 2017 until 2022, and GoCompare.com until 2017, styled as GO.COMPARE) is a Welsh financial services comparison company based in Cardiff, Wales.
+GoCompare.com Limited, trading as Go.Compare, (Note: Formerly GoCompare (from 2017 to 2022) and GoCompare.com (until 2017)) is a financial services comparison company based in Cardiff, Wales.
 Its website provides comparison details for financial products including car insurance, home and pet insurance and breakdown cover.
 Since 2021 it has been owned by Future plc.
 The company's advertising campaign in 2015 was voted as the "most irritating advertisement."

 The company is authorised and regulated by the Financial Conduct Authority (FCA) in the UK and is the only comparison website invited to join the British Insurance Brokers Association (BIBA).

 History

 Go Compare was established in November 2006.
 The company's founder was Hayley Parsons, who worked for Admiral Insurance for 14 years, and was formerly head of business development at Confused.com.

 It was the first comparison site to focus on features of insurance products rather than just listing prices, which led to the company being invited to become a member of the British Insurance Brokers Association (BIBA).

 The company was 49% owned by insurance company esure by 2011 and on 8 December 2014, esure acquired Go Compare in a deal worth £95 million.
 Following the acquisition, Parsons was replaced as CEO by Jon Morrell in March 2015.

 In November 2016 the company was the subject of a demerger from esure.
 In November 2017, ZPG's offer to buy the company for £460 million was rejected.

 In December 2017, GoCompare announced the acquisition of MyVoucherCodes, one of the UK's largest online voucher code sites, in a £36.5m deal.

-In November 2020, GoCompare agreed to a £594m takeover offer from Future plc, Britain’s biggest magazines publisher.
+In November 2020, GoCompare agreed to a £594m takeover offer from Future plc, Britain's biggest magazines publisher.

 Since 2021, the company has been led by Lee Griffin, one of its original founders.
 The company moved to Hodge House in Cardiff in September 2024.

 In March 2025, the company acquired the RNWL app, which was subsequently rebranded as Renewal.
 This app offers a secure platform for storing insurance policies and important documents.
 The Renewal app collaborates with Go.Compare to deliver a comprehensive solution for consumers' financial management requirements.
 In July 2025, Go.Compare was reported to be the second most profitable company in Cardiff, reporting a pre-tax profit of £72.3 million in the year to September 2024, up from £46.2 million the previous year.

+Since the takeover by Future plc, Go.Compare has been reported as a separate operating segment of Future plc.
+In the financial year ending 30 September 2025 the segment recorded revenue of £191.8 million, down from £202.7 million the previous year, and accounted for around 26 per cent of Future's group revenue.